rickerje/liftoff-assignments/P2-Project_Outline/README.md

 * (Bonus) Paid/Pro: What if there’s a paid option?
 Payment integration?

 ### Technologies
-* Programming language: C# or Java (do not currently know Java)
+* Programming language: C#
-  * If C#: ASP .NET MVC
+* ASP .NET MVC
-  * If Java: whatever passes for an MVC framework in that language
 * HTML and CSS
 * Bootstrap

 ### What I'll Have to Learn
-* Java, if I decide to code this in a language I can code in natively in the macOS, without having to run the (sluggish and memory-intensive) Windows virtual machine
-* Java’s MVC framework
 * How to interface with Google’s API so people can export their outlines to Google docs
+* I will need to step up my CSS skills to make this look more customized and less like out-of-the-box.
+* I'll want their output to be clean and easy to use and/or modify, so I'll need to learn how to export the outline information from the database into a clean, formatted document for Word / PDF.
+* (Bonus) Integration with payment platform (Paypal/Stripe/Gumroad/etc.)